jemcek/packETH/cli/README.md

                -n <number, 0> - number of packets to send or 0 for infinite -t <seconds> - seconds to transmit
-              Delay between packets or sendrate (only one option possible) -d <us, 0, -1> - delay between packets in micro seconds; select 0 for maximum speed with counters; select -1 for max speed without counters) -b <bandwidth> - desired sending rate in kbit/s -B <bandwidth> - desired sending rate in Mbit/s Optional parameter:
+              Delay between packets or sendrate (only one option possible) -d <us, 0, -1> - delay between packets in micro seconds
+                                select 0 for maximum speed with counters
+                                select -1 for max speed without counters
+               -b <bandwidth> - desired sending rate in kbit/s -B <bandwidth> - desired sending rate in Mbit/s Optional parameter: